Intro

 Mia Toledo is a multimedia artist based in Chelsea engaging with a range of social awareness issues across nonprofit, for-profit and government sectors to help clients pursue their mission and improve conditions for communities around the world.
 Her art practice is driven by sustainability, the diasporic Mexican experience, femininity and religion.
 She was part of the Camino Creative launch team and holds a BFA in Fine Arts and a BA in History of Art from Cornell University.

 Tayloe Carroll is a strategic communications and marketing professional with extensive experience leading high-impact campaigns across nonprofit, corporate, and government sectors.
-She currently serves as Media & Marketing Specialist at Camino Public Relations in New York, where she advises senior executives on messaging, media relations, and reputation management, driving visibility and strengthening organizational positioning.
+She currently serves as Marketing Manager at Camino Public Relations in New York, where she advises senior executives on messaging, media relations, and reputation management, driving visibility and strengthening organizational positioning.

 With expertise spanning executive counsel, crisis communications, thought leadership, and DTC digital strategy, Tayloe specializes in helping mission-driven organizations and global brands translate complex challenges into compelling stories that resonate with audiences.